linux-surface/linux-surface/contrib/thermald/surface-laptop-4a/README.md

 ```
 /sys/class/hwmon/hwmon1/
 ```
 The trip point is set to 65° C, and can be freely adjusted to maintain a desired temperature.
-The first cooling device that is activated is the Processor cooling device which can \
-be found the thermal directory:
+The first cooling device that is activated is the Processor cooling device which can be found the thermal directory:
 ```
 /sys/class/thermal/
 ```

 The second cooling device is set to turn off CPU Turbo Boost when the trip point is reached.

-An in-depth paragraph about your project and overview of use.

 ## Installation